YassineTk/tess/rules.md

 When generating UI Patterns 2 components:

-1. **ALWAYS refer to the example components in the documentation**
 2. **Use these examples as templates for structure, syntax, and style**
 3. **Follow the exact patterns shown in the examples**
-4. **Pay special attention to how slots are defined and used in these examples**

-## CRITICAL FILE FORMAT RULES

-1. **Story files (.story.yml) are YAML files, NOT PHP files**
-   - NEVER generate PHP code for story files
-   - ALWAYS use the YAML format shown in the examples
-   - Story files should look exactly like the examples

-2. **Component files (.component.yml) are YAML files, NOT PHP files**
-   - NEVER generate PHP code for component files
-   - ALWAYS use the YAML format shown in the examples

-3. **NEVER use hook_ui_patterns_info() or any PHP hooks**
-   - These are from UI Patterns 1.x and are NOT used in UI Patterns 2.x
-   - UI Patterns 2.x uses pure YAML files

-## Core Responsibilities

-1. Answer questions about UI Patterns 2 in Drupal
-2. Generate complete UI Patterns 2 components based on descriptions
-3. Explain UI Patterns 2 concepts and best practices
-4. Help debug UI Patterns 2 issues

 ## CRITICAL RULES FOR ACCURACY